getcoin/globalboosty/doc/bootstrap.md

 ### Bootstrap the Blockchain Synchronization

-Normally the Bitcoin client will download the transaction and network information, called the blockchain, from the network by syncing with the other clients.
+Normally the GlobalBoost client will download the transaction and network information, called the blockchain, from the network by syncing with the other clients.
 This can be a process that can take multiple days as the [Bitcoin block chain](https://blockchain.info/charts/blocks-size) has grown to more than 15 gigabytes, and is growing almost a gigabyte every month.
 Luckily there is a safe and fast way to speed up this process.
 We’ll show you how to bootstrap your blockchain to bring your client up to speed in just a few simple steps.

 ### Requirements